 are free to members and held around the world throughout the year.
 Covering a range of themes and topics related to clinical data science, they also provide an opportunity to network and socialise with colleagues from other companies.

 How Can I Get Involved with PhUSE?

-The easiest way to get involved is to sign up on and become a member on the PhUSE website.
+The easiest way to get involved is to sign up and become a member through the PhUSE website.
 If you are thinking of attending the conference, why don't you write a paper / poster and present it during the conference?